Stability in the homology of Deligne-Mumford compactifications: Further Questions

 \subsection{Other operadic actions on $H_\bdot(\bMgn)$}

 Operads give a conceptual interpretation of the $\FSop$ action on $H_i(\bMgn)$.
 The homology of moduli space $\bigoplus_{g,n} H_\bdot(\bMgn)$ forms a (modular) operad, and $\bigoplus_{g,n} H_i(\bMgn)$ is a right module over the suboperad generated by $[\bar \cM_{0,3}]$.
-This operad is isomorphic to the commutative operad, thus we obtain an right action of the commutative operad, which corresponds to a representation of its opposite wiring category, $\FSop$.
+This operad is isomorphic to the commutative operad.
+Thus we obtain an right action of the commutative operad.
+This action corresponds to a representation of its associated $PROP$, which is the category $\FSop$.
 Using this approach, we can define other right actions of wiring categories on the homology of moduli space.
-For example, for any $j$, the operad generated by $[\bMgn]$ acts on $\bigoplus_{j,g,n|~ 3g - 3 + n - j = i } H_j(\bMgn)$.
+For example, for any $j$, the operad generated by $[\bMgn]$ acts on $\bigoplus_{j,g,n,~ 3g - 3 + n - j = i } H_j(\bMgn)$.
 Is this right module finitely generated?

 Similarly, as first observed by Kapranov--Manin \cite{kapranov2001modules}, for $g$ fixed, the vector space $\bigoplus_{i,n} H_i(\bMgn)$ is a right module over the \emph{hypercommutative operad}, the operad spanned by the fundamental classes of $\bMon$.
 Is this right module finitely generated?